LayerTwo-Labs/zcash-sidechain/README.md

 Participation in the Zcash project is subject to a [Code of Conduct](code_of_conduct.md).

-### Building
+### Build

-Install all dependencies and build zcash on ubuntu, using the nix package manager:
+To install all dependencies and build zcash on ubuntu run:

 ```
 sudo apt-get update